mathieuprog/object-array-utils/README.md

 # `object-array-utils`

-`object-array-utils` allows to check the type of an object or an array.
+`object-array-utils` is a JavaScript library offering utilities for advanced array and object manipulation.

 ```javascript
 import { isObjectLiteral } from 'object-array-utils';